-- Select the pipe size nearest to the required size. - Use the suitable adapters for the changeover from inch to mm pipes (field supply). - The additional refrigerant calculation has to be adjusted as mentioned in "6.6.3 To determine the additional refrigerant amount" [▶ 53].
+- Select the pipe size nearest to the required size. - Use the suitable adapters for the change-over from inch to mm pipes (field supply). - The additional refrigerant calculation has to be adjusted as mentioned in "6.7.3 To determine the additional refrigerant amount" on page 22.